MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/creating-adapters/index.md

 ### Build and Deploy Adapters
 #### Build

-The adapter will be built every time you run the `mvn install` command to build your Maven project.
+The adapter is built each time you run the `mvn install` command to build the Maven project.
-The end result is the `.adapter` file in the project `target` folder:
+This generates an **.adapter** file which can be found in the **target** folder:

 ![java-adapter-result](adapter-result.png)